 When you stop working a WRS job, you may apply for a retirement benefit.
 The minimum retirement age is 55 for most employees and age 50 for protective category employees.
 See the When Can I Retire page for more information.

-For more information about vesting, see the WRS Guide to Retirement (ET-4133) brochure.
+For more information about vesting, see Your Benefit Handbook (ET-2119).